This is a talk I gave in Prague. See the deck.

 In regards to the video that you just saw combining Venus the 1980s Bananarama song and Venus the later brand of razor blades, I will introduce this talk with one observation.

-So here, I will explore the “content” craze that we have seen over the past 10 years and argue that “content” is the worst word that the marketing industry has ever invented.
+So, in that context, I will explore the “content” craze that we have seen over the past 10 years and argue that we can create better content by actually stopping our use of the word “content.”

-A summary: People who use the word “content” have no idea what marcom collateral they want to create, no idea why they should produce it, and no idea how they should measure it.
-The word “content” means nothing precise, specific, or useful.
-We need an entirely different approach based on the traditional marcom process that very few marketers today seem to have actually studied.
+All too often, people who use the word “content” have no idea what marcom collateral they want to create, no idea why they should produce it, and no idea how they should measure it because the word “content” means nothing precise, specific, or useful anymore.
+To be successful content marketers in the future, we need an entirely different approach based on the traditional marcom process that very few marketers discuss anymore.